Contis General Terms of Service

 3. Who can apply for a Plutus Account and Debit card?

-You must be at least 18 years old and a UK or EEA resident to be issued with a Plutus Account and debit card.
+You must be at least 18 years old and a UK resident to be issued with a Plutus Account and debit card.
 You must provide a valid email address and mobile phone number to open an account so that we can communicate with you effectively.

 There can be no more than five user accounts registered at each legal residential address.